growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 it applies to all lower-level pages that have template pages.

-Here we use "Template for children".
+Here, we use "Template for children".

 ![template1](./images/template1.png)

-Click on the Create Template button as shown in the image to enter the template selection field.
+Click the create template button as shown in the image to enter the template selection field.

 Click the Edit button on "Template for children".